mattiaventola/DataScienceLab/README.md

-# Time Series Prediction: Prediction of ENERGY DEMAND into the italian market
+# Time Series Prediction: one week ENERGY DEMANDD prediction

 Prediction of ENERGY DEMAND into the italian market